 You won’t want to leave Pine Island without a visit to the famous Cabbage Key.
 If you have traveled a distance it is a must, but even frequent local visitors will enjoy one of Florida’s most authentic experiences.
 It will require a boat trip but is well worth the ride.

 This special “Old Florida” island is reported to be the inspiration for Jimmy Buffett’s “Cheeseburger in Paradise.”
 A restaurant, bar, and inn situated on top of an ancient Calusa Indian mound attract boaters and visitors from all over to enjoy a burger, a cold one, and the beautiful scenery.
 No boat, no problem – the Island Girl, a water taxi service from Pine Island Marina will get you there.

 The Doll House, Cabbage Key

-Upon arrival you’ll notice little has changed since 1938 when mystery writer Mary Roberts Rinehart purchased the picturesque property surrounded by clear waters, mangroves, and covered with Royal Poinciana trees.
+Upon arrival, you’ll notice little has changed since 1938 when mystery writer Mary Roberts Rinehart purchased the picturesque property surrounded by clear waters, mangroves, and covered with Royal Poinciana trees.
 Ospreys and bald eagles soar overhead.
-Pelicans, cormorants, egrets and herons roost in the trees and wade in the shallows.
+Pelicans, cormorants, egrets, and herons roost in the trees and also wade in the shallows.

 Historic Cabbage Key Water Tower

-While there, walk the island, climb the old water tower, hike the nature trail and if you feel you can’t leave, stay the evening.
-If you decide to stay in the inn or one of the old cottages, you’re likely catch a dazzling display of Nightblooming Cereus, a beautiful flower that blooms during the evening, and covers many of the island’s Sabal Palm trees.
+While there, walk the island, climb the old water tower, hike the nature trail, and if you feel you can’t leave, stay the evening.
+If you decide to stay in the inn or one of the old cottages, you’re likely to catch a dazzling display of Nightblooming Cereus, a beautiful flower that blooms during the evening and covers many of the island’s Sabal Palm trees.